GENERAL CLASSROOM POLICIES

 Posting of Grades

-Faculty who post grades may identify students only by their Geneseo ID numbers.
-Students are encouraged to use KnightWeb to learn their final course grades.
+Faculty are encouraged to use MyCourses to post grades.
+Students can log onto KnightWeb to learn their final course grades.

 A student may appeal or request review of a grade through the fourth week of the semester following the grade's issuance; the faculty member must, in this case, retain all relevant unreturned papers, tests, reports, etc. for that student until the appeal process is complete.
 See College Senate Minutes,April 9, 1996; Academic Affairs, Section IX of Policies and Procedures; and the section on "Reviews (Appeals) of Grades" in the Undergraduate Bulletin (page 40).